GitTools/GitVersion/docs/input/docs/more-info/variables.md

+---
+Order: 30
-# Variables
+Title: Variables
+---

 Variables are quite useful if you need different formats of the version number.
 Running `GitVersion.exe` in your repo will show you what is available.
 For the `release/3.0.0` branch of GitVersion it shows:

 ```json
 {